looyun/feeder/README.md

 # feeder

-A feed parser writen in GO.Now only support Atom.
+A feed parser writen in GO.Now support Atom and RSS 2.0.